-Peaky Blinders made a respectably criminal return to TV screens for its third series this year, bringing with it a new handful of great tunes as part of its beautifully anachronistic soundtrack – there was even a Radiohead song on the first episode of Season 3.
+Peaky Blinders makes its return to TV screens for its fourth series later this month, bringing with it a new handful of great tunes as part of its beautifully anachronistic soundtrack.
 Here we take a look at 10 outstanding soundtrack choices from its three-series run so far.
 Note that the Netflix version loses most of these hits due to licensing issues, and beware spoilers…

 1. ‘Red Right Hand’ – Nick Cave & The Bad Seeds

 When it’s used: It’s only the bloody theme tune